anmarkova2223/recipes-predictions/README.md

 We decided to choose the rating which the recipe got to check if our model classified higher rated recipes and lower rated recipes equally as well.
 Higher ratings were a part of group X while lower ratings were a part of group Y. Our hypothesis were the following:

 **Null**: Our model is fair.
-Its positive parity for higher and lower ratings is roughly the same and any differences are due to random chance alone.
+Its true positive parity for higher and lower ratings is roughly the same and any differences are due to random chance alone.

 **Alternative**:  Our model is not fair.
-Its positive parity for higher and lower ratings are different.
+Its true positive parity for higher and lower ratings are different.

 We chose the absolute difference of means as our test statistics.
 We decided to choose 10% significance level since we are doing a one-tailed test in order to reject the null hypothesis at a high significance level.
-The p-value we found was 0.206, 0.206 is less extreme than 0.1, which is why we fail to reject the null.
-Our model is fair
+The p-value we found was 0.206, 0.206 is less extreme than 0.1, which is why we fail to reject the null, and conclude that our model is fair.